alexhsamuel/apsis/docs/concepts.rst

   **waiting**.

 - Apsis periodically checks for the conditions of a **waiting** run.
-When all of them have been satisified, it starts the run and transitions it to **running**.
+When all of them have been satisified, it starts the run's program and transitions it to **running**.
 If a run has no conditions, this happens immediately.

 - If Apsis is unable to start the program, it transitions the run to **error**.